 An hour and still nothing.
-I’m making good headway on my files, chatting with the husband about how we hate to miss the Arch, but it looks like we’re going to have to skip it since we have such an early morning tomorrow.
+I’m making good headway on my files, but it looks like we’re going to have to skip it since we have such an early morning tomorrow.

 An engine turns over.
 Suddenly cars shuffle forward, gaining speed quickly.
-My husband, currently in the driver’s seat, gets us moving right away.
+We get moving right away.
 I frantically try to shut down my laptop so I can get a picture of the “Welcome to Missouri” sign we’re sure is on the bridge in front of us.
 Prepped and ready, we get to the bridge.
 No sign.
 Oh well.